USTR Notice of Action 301: China's targeting of maritime, logistics, and shipbuilding

 How many times a year will the fee apply under Annex III?

-Similar to Annex II, the fees on a particular vessel will be suspended if the vessel owner orders and takes delivery of an equivalent US-built vessel within three years.
+The fees on a particular vessel will be suspended for a period not exceeding three years if the vessel owner orders and takes delivery of an equivalent US-built vessel.

 Annex IV: Restriction on certain maritime transport services (LNG)